IBM/ibm-catalog-operator/README.md

 > **Important:** Do not install this operator directly.
 Only install this operator using the IBM Common Services Operator.
 For more information about installing this operator and other Common Services operators, see [Installer documentation](http://ibm.biz/cpcs_opinstall).
 If you are using this operator as part of an IBM Cloud Pak, see the documentation for that IBM Cloud Pak to learn more about how to install and use the operator service.
 For more information about IBM Cloud Paks, see [IBM Cloud Paks that use Common Services](http://ibm.biz/cpcs_cloudpaks).

-Operator used to manager IBM Catalog UI service.
-The Catalag UI service provides an user interface for Helm charts management.
+IBM Catalog UI operator provides an user interface for Helm charts management.

+For more information about the available IBM Cloud Platform Common Services, see the [IBM Knowledge Center](http://ibm.biz/cpcsdocs).

 ## Supported platforms